thecooltechguy/smartphone-servers/pi_server/README.md

 python send_heartbeat.py &
 ```

-This script will register a new device with the server and will send heartbeat to the server every 60 seconds.
+This script will register a new device with the server and will send heartbeat to the server every 60 seconds in teh background.
+This script should be run from the phone.
-Ideally, this script (or rather, the main logic from this script) would be run from the phone to register itself and listen for jobs

 ### Open a socket
 ```shell script
 cd ../phones # go to the phones/ folder python client.py
 ```
 This script will register a new device with the server and will open a real-time socket communication with the server.
-Ideally, this script (or rather, the main logic from this script) would be run from the phone to register itself and listen for jobs
+This script should be run form the phone.

 ### Register a new device
 ```shell script